-- 2.1 WATER PIPING AND FITTINGS - A. Polyvinyl Chloride (PVC):
+2.1 WATER PIPING AND FITTINGS

-- 1. All PVC pipe, whether jointed or fusible, shall conform to AWWA C900 and AWWA C905, on all PVC pipe 4" diameter and greater, and ASTM D1785, Schedule 80, on all PVC pipe less than 4" diameter.
+- A. Polyvinyl Chloride (PVC): - 1.
+All PVC pipe, whether jointed or fusible, shall conform to AWWA C900 and AWWA C905, on all PVC pipe 4" diameter and greater, and ASTM D1785, Schedule 80, on all PVC pipe less than 4" diameter.
 Testing shall be in accordance with the referenced AWWA standard for all pipe types. - 2.
 All piping shall be made from PVC compound conforming to cell classification 12454 per ASTM D1784. - 3.
 Pipe shall be homogeneous throughout and be free of visible cracks, holes, foreign material, blisters, or other visible deleterious faults. - 4.
 Pipe shall be blue in color for potable water use. - 5.
 Nominal laying length: - a.
 Jointed PVC pipe: 20 feet. - b.
 Fusible PVC pipe: 40 feet, or custom lengths as required on Drawings - 6.
 Gasketed Joints: - a.
 Joints per ASTM D3139. - b.
 Use rubber gaskets manufactured and tested in accordance with ASTM F477. - c.
-For all PVC casings at petroleum line crossings or where otherwise indicated on Drawings, use petroleum-resistant gaskets in accordance with ASTM F477 or fusible PVC pipe joints. - 7.
-Fusible PVC Pipe: - a.
-Manufacturers: - 1) Underground Solutions, Inc. - 2) Substitutions: Not allowed - b.
+For all PVC casings at petroleum line crossings or where otherwise indicated on Drawings, use petroleum-resistant gaskets in accordance with ASTM F477 or fusible PVC pipe joints.

+7. Fusible PVC Pipe:

+- a.
+Manufacturers:

+- 1) Underground Solutions, Inc.

+- 2) Substitutions: Not allowed

+- b.
 Fusible polyvinylchloride pipe shall be extruded with plain ends.
 The fused ends shall be square to the pipe and free of any bevel or chamfer.
-Bell ends with gaskets, if required, shall be extruded with the pipe. - 1) Any bell ends shall be noted on the Contractor's pipe restraint submittal for Engineer's approval prior to extrusion. - 8.
-Fittings: - a.
-Ductile iron, American-made, on all PVC pipe 4" diameter and greater. - b.
-Compact MJ fittings conforming to AWWA C153 or C110, unless otherwise noted on Drawings. - c.
-Stainless steel 304 bolts, nuts and washers for all buried applications.
-All bolts shall be provided by the fitting manufacturer especially for use with their respective fittings. - d.
-Flanged fittings shall conform to AWWA C110.
-Do not use flanged fittings for buried installations unless otherwise noted on the Drawings. - 1) Contractor responsible to ensure that all mating flanges have compatible diameters, bolt sizes and drill patterns.
-Overdrill bolt holes as necessary, provided such overdrilling is within manufacturer's recommended tolerances.
+Bell ends with gaskets, if required, shall be extruded with the pipe.

+- 1) Any bell ends shall be noted on the Contractor's pipe restraint submittal for Engineer's approval prior to extrusion.

+8. Fittings:

+- a.
+Ductile iron on all PVC pipe 4" diameter and greater. - 1) Refer to specifications for ductile iron fittings in this section, below. - b.
+All PVC pipe and fittings less than 4" diameter shall be solvent welded Schedule 80. - c.
+Solvent-weld joints are not permitted on pipe 4" diameter and greater.